Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![SimonRim Image](https://raw.githubusercontent.com/Keizaal/Keizaal/refs/heads/main/assets/images/installation%20guide/SimonRim.jpg)

-**Savegames are linked to each profile**, so be sure to select the correct one after updating; otherwise, you might not find your saved progress!
+**Savegames are linked to each profile**, so make sure to select the correct one before launching the game.
+If you don’t, you might not find your saved progress!

 ### Mod Configuration